Bancroft Roman Villa

 Bancroft Roman Villa is a Roman villa in the Bancroft district of Milton Keynes in Buckinghamshire, England.
 Originally a winged-corridor house, the villa eventually became a grand building with mosaics and a formal garden.
-The principal rooms have been marked out in Bancroft Park and the fish-pond has been reconstructed.
+The site has been conserved, with the principal rooms marked out and the fish-pond reconstructed.
 One of the mosaics is on display in Central Milton Keynes Shopping Centre.

 History

 The first farmhouse was constructed in the late 1st century, located downhill from where there had previously been an Iron-Age settlement.
 In the 2nd century a temple or mausoleum was constructed on the hilltop.
 Around 170 AD the farmstead was destroyed by fire, but by the late 3rd century it had been replaced by a larger house.
 In the 4th century major renovations were undertaken.
 Geometric mosaics were added to many rooms and the main bath-suite was rebuilt and enlarged.
 In front of the villa a formal garden was laid out together with an ornamental fish-pond.
 On the top of the hill, the mausoleum was demolished and a circular shrine was built nearby.